Airy59/XSDtoOWL/README.md

 * the rule-based transformation basically works.
 * the set of rules is not complete.
   * multiplicities are not transformed yet (except 0..1 that translates to owl:FunctionalProperty); generation of SHACL shapes should be envisaged here;
-  * some XSD terms (such as xs:choice) are not taken into account,
+  * some XSD terms might not yet be taken into account.
 * no user interface is yet available to select rules or groups of rules.
 Such tuning currently implies editing a .py file.

 # Usage